FluxML/GeometricFlux.jl/docs/src/basics/layers.md

 The initialization function `GCNConv(...)` constructs a `GCNConv` layer.
 For most of the layer types in GeometricFlux, a layer can be initialized in at least two ways:

 * Initializing with a predefined adjacency matrix or `FeaturedGraph`, followed by the other parameters.
 For most of the layer types, this is for datasets where each input has the same graph structure.
-* Initializing without an initial graph argument, only supplying the relevant parameters.
-This allows the layer to accept different graph infrastructures.
+* Initializing *without* an initial graph argument, only supplying the relevant parameters.
+This allows the layer to accept different graph structures.

 # Applying layers